deewhyweb/coolstore-microservices/README.md

 ![Boot time](./assets/images/boot-time.png "Boot time")

+#### Conclusion

+The microservices version of the Coolstore has significantly shorter boot time than the monolith application.

 ### Resource usage

 Resource usage measuring the entire footprint of the OpenShift namespace containing all the components required to support each application, e.g. database instances, deployed applications, message queue instances.